DIS-ML-PROJECT/CNN_Architecture/README.md

 3. run script `extract_features_dhs.py`
 4. run notebook `models/dhs_ridge_resnet.ipynb`

-For summaries of these scripts and notebooks please check out the corresponding files (.md for .py and in-line documentation for .ipynb files).
+For summaries of these scripts and notebooks please check out the corresponding files (in-line documentation and markdown in ipynb files).
 Please find a Sphinx Documentation for this repository, which for now contains only the code of the CNN Architecture Team.
 To open the documentation, please clone the repository and run file `sphinx/_build/html/index.html`.